coronensis/corecos/README.md

 - Small library with some common primitives for access to OS, screen, keyboard,  etc.

-Implementation will happen around an FPGA and the constrains given are basically determined by what my FPGA development board (a Spartan 3 Starter Board) has to offer.
+Implementation will happen around an FPGA and the constrains given are determined by what my FPGA development board (a Spartan 3 Starter Board) has to offer.

 Most of the components needed will be sourced from other open source projects, be it HDL or C source code.
-My contribution will be basically to find the right stuff and "glue" it all together, implementing whatever there will missing in the end.
+My contribution will be to find the right stuff and "glue" it all together, implementing whatever there will missing in the end.

 As for the naming: The project has nothing to do with Corona Data Systems (Cordata) but makes a reference to project's "birth"place.
 Corona is one of the historical names for the city of Brasov in Romania.

-This project is also a tribute to the [CoBra](http://cobrasov.com/CoBra%20Project/index.html) project.
+This project is a tribute to [CoBra](http://cobrasov.com/CoBra%20Project/index.html).